Ga naar hoofdinhoud

 Tone of voice

 Always stay professional and polite.
-In English the use of 'please' and 'thank you' are more frequently used compared to Dutch and it is a sign of politeness, respect and appreciation.
+In English, 'please' and 'thank you' are more frequently used than in Dutch.
+It is a sign of politeness, respect and appreciation.
 For example:

 • 'Please send back your application before the deadline.'